 What are all the dashes in front of the text for each commodity code in the Customs Tariff?

-These are called dash indents.
-You will often see several commodity codes under one position.
-These commodity codes may also have different numbers of dash indents.
+You will often see several commodity codes under one heading.
+These commodity codes may have different numbers of dash subheadings.
 These should be read as follows:

-At the first one-dash indent, ask yourself: is the item covered by the text next to the one-dash indent?
+At the first one-dash subheading, ask yourself: is the item covered by the text next to the one-dash subheading?

-If the answer is no, then read the next indent at the same level, i.e. one dash.
+If the answer is no, then read the next subheading at the same level, i.e. one dash.

 You are importing pasta.
 Heading 19.02 looks like this: